ivanlab/terminalTuning/README.md

 Most of them are already inside the plugin directory of your Oh-My-Zsh ($HOME/.oh-my-zsh/plugins/), but some of them need to be downloaded.
 I'll detail them bellow in a particular section for each.

-Also, to make the autocompletion works correctly while using the Oh-My-Zsh framework, you need to add the following PATH modification before sourceing the Oh-My-Zsh, as per [here](https://docs.brew.sh/Shell-Completion)
+Also, to make the autocompletion works correctly while using the Oh-My-Zsh framework, you need to add the following PATH modification before sourcing the Oh-My-Zsh, as per [here](https://docs.brew.sh/Shell-Completion)

 ```
 FPATH="$(brew --prefix)/share/zsh/site-functions:${FPATH}"